John-Njau/Delani-Studio/README.md

 # Description

  <p>This is a landing page to Delani Studio.
-A website where developers build websites, maintain and update your website at a fee.</p>
+A website where professional developers with unbeatable work ethic build websites, maintain and update your websites.</p>

 # Installation